 Maintain your account in TRACS

 TRA Client Self-Service (TRACS) is a secure online system for authorized clients to conveniently conduct business with TRA.
-Log in to your TRACS account to:
+You can do the following tasks in TRACS:

 - confirm receipt of submitted reports